deluxanova/AStar_Covex_Hull_algorithm_visualization/README.md

-# AStar_pathfinding_algorithm_visualization
+# AStar_Path-finding_and_Convex_Hull_Algorithm_visualization
-A python visualization of the A Star Path-finding Algorithm usng pygame module
+A python visualization of the A Star Path-finding and Convex Hull Algorithm using pygame module.